Soleimani funeral: Daughter warns of 'dark day' for US | DW | 06.01.2020

 Assembled crowds yelled “Death to America!” and “Revenge!
 Revenge!” according to state TV.
 Soleimani's coffin was passed across the heads of the assembled crowd.

+Iranian state TV put the crowd numbers at "millions," although external source could not verify this.

-Soleimani’s remains were flown in to the capital for the prayers and official ceremony at Masumeh shrine, before a smaller funeral on Tuesday in his hometown of Kerman.
+Soleimani’s remains were flown in to the capital for the prayers and official ceremony at Masumeh shrine, ahead of a smaller funeral on Tuesday in his hometown of Kerman.

+On Monday, Germany, France and the UK urged a de-escalation of tensions between Iran and the US in order to end the cycle of violence.

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 Sign up to receive it directly here.